Fluffy Yogurt Pancakes

 6. Step 6:

-Preheat a frying pan over medium heat.
-Brush it with vegetable oil, quite a bit, with a culinary brush.
-I always lubricate just before the first portion, but you look at your pan.
-Spread the dough with a spoon, forming pancakes about the same size.
+Heat a skillet over medium heat.
+Brush it with just a touch of vegetable oil using a pastry brush.
+I only grease it before the first batch, but do whatever works for your pan.
+Spoon out the batter, forming pancakes of about the same size.

 7. Step 7:

-Fry the pancakes on each side for two to three minutes until golden brown.
+Cook the pancakes for two to three minutes per side, until golden brown.

 • Chicken egg - 157 kcal/100g